 In presenting your Scientific Inquiry entry (online submission ONLY):

-The following documents will need to be uploaded for your project
+The following documents will need to be uploaded for your project:

 - Cover sheet with your Student ID details attached (your Coordinator will give you this)

-- Electronic copy of your scientific report in either A4 ‘Scientific article’ style, or maximum size A2 ‘Scientific poster’ style
+- Electronic copy of your scientific report in either A4 ‘scientific article’ style, or maximum size A2 ‘scientific poster’ style

 - Entries will be accepted as PDF, Word documents or an image (.jpeg or .png) only.
 We cannot guarantee judges will be able to access any other file types.

-- Where necessary a completed risk assessment form
+- Completed and signed risk assessment form

 - Electronic copy of your journal / log book